Key scholarship details

 - Intend to undertake a mandatory placement as part of your course

-- Be in receipt of Australian Government Income Support Payments, or be able to meet the Need to Work and Income tests
+- Be in receipt of Australian Government Income Support Payments, or be able to meet the Work and Income Test

-To meet the Need to Work and Income tests, you must demonstrate that you worked at least 60 hours and earned no more than $6000 (before tax) during the four-week period prior to submitting your application or starting your placement.
+To meet the Work and Income Test, you must demonstrate that you worked at least 60 hours and earned no more than $6145 (before tax) during the continuous four-week period prior to submitting your application or starting your placement.

-If you normally are employed, but were unable to work 60 hours during the four-week period due to exceptional circumstances, you must provide documentation as evidence that these circumstances were unforeseen and beyond your control.
+If you are normally (self) employed, but there were exceptional circumstances that prevented you from meeting the Work and Income Test, you can be considered for the Commonwealth Prac Payment.
+You must provide documentation as evidence that these circumstances were unforeseen and beyond your control.

 1 Excluding the Master of Teaching (Secondary) Internship